isabella232/Hashicorp-Vault-SSO/README.md

 ### Create Vault Policies

-This is a tutorial on how to set up Vault policies.
+This is an example of setting up Vault policies.
+More information on Vault policies can be found [here](https://www.vaultproject.io/docs/concepts/policies).

 Create a file called `manager.hcl`
 ```